globaldothealth/isaric/docs/guide.md

 ### General drug types
 The general drug categories *antiviral*, *antibiotic*, *corticosteroid* and *experimental_agent* all have a set of three hierarchical attributes, e.g. for antivirals:
-+ **treatment_antiviral**: Boolean; if antivirals have been administered during the visit
++ **treatment_antiviral**: Bool.
+If antivirals have been administered during the visit
-+ **treatment_antiviral_type**: Set; lists all the different types of antiviral administered.
++ **treatment_antiviral_type**: Set.
+Lists all the different types of antiviral administered.
 Should only be used where values are mapped, as there is a restricted list of accepted values defined in the schema - i.e. do not map a free text field here.
-+ **treatment_antiviral_type_other**: Set; for free text fields listing the names of antivirals used.
++ **treatment_antiviral_type_other**: Set.
+For free text fields listing the names of antivirals used.

 ### other fields